ScottKwang/CodeWithFriends-Spring2020/projects/Cipulot/Readme.md

 ## Tech used
 For the facial detection a custom model was built and was tested with different implementations.
-The fisrt tests were based on an haar cascade in OpenCV (you can see the result in the above gifs) but I quickly realized that this implementation was too much resource hungry and slow (you can thes it if you want with this [script](https://github.com/Cipulot/CodeWithFriends-Spring2020/blob/master/projects/Cipulot/LeapMask/OpenCV_only_old.py) and the "old" model).
-Therefore I've trained another model with Tensorflow and this time a set of both real and computer generated positive images was used.
-This has proven to be effective in reducing the narrowness of the real only/pc generated only approach.
+The first tests were based on an haar cascade in OpenCV (you can see the result in the above gifs) but I quickly realized that this implementation was too much resource hungry and slow (you can thes it if you want with this [script](https://github.com/Cipulot/CodeWithFriends-Spring2020/blob/master/projects/Cipulot/LeapMask/OpenCV_only_old.py) and the "old" model).
+Therefore I've trained another model with Tensorflow, this time with a set of both real and computer generated positive images.
+This has proven to be effective in reducing the narrowness in detection that a "one type only" approach can introduce.
 The final implementation uses a combination of OpenCV, imutils and Tensorflow to get the job done.

 The input interface is based on the [Leap Motion](https://www.ultraleap.com/datasheets/Leap_Motion_Controller_Datasheet.pdf) gesture sensor with ad-hoc compiled files in order to make it work with Python3 (since it's only Python2 compatible out of the box).